 - Synthesize knowledge in content area (8)

-- Study topics of forces and motion (Newton’s Laws), changes through time and evolution, & sun and moon systems (8)
+- Study topics of forces and motion (Newton’s Laws), changes through time and evolution, and sun and moon systems (8)

 - Create videos, web pages, 3D models and computer programs

 - Receive instruction in spreadsheet, presentation, database and word processing tools

 - Read more information about our STREAM program

 - TPRS: Teaching Proficiency through Reading & Storytelling, foreign language acquisition curriculum.